iotaledger/hornet/docs/getting_started/nodes_101.md

 * Check that a transaction is not transferring more IOTA tokens than are available on the address.
 * Respond to clients' requests for their balance.
-* Once the node has confirmed a transaction with the Tangle, update the nodes record of balances .
+* Once the node has confirmed a transaction with the Tangle, update the node's record of balances .

 ## Exposing APIs for Clients